tejasshigavan01/Toyota_Data_Analysis_Assignment/README.md

 # Toyota_Data_Analysis_Assignment
-This project analyzes the Toyota dataset to predict and classify car data using multiple machine learning algorithms — Linear Regression, Logistic Regression, and Decision Tree.
+This assignment  analyzes the Toyota dataset to predict and classify car data using multiple machine learning algorithms — Linear Regression, Logistic Regression, and Decision Tree.
 The models are compared based on their performance accuracy to determine which algorithm works best for this dataset.